-Persistent headache, persistent fatigue and persistent lack of concentration!
-Let’s look ahead at the uncommon symptoms of Low Hemoglobin, which may surface in a few patients of anemia.
+Persistent headache, persistent fatigue, and persistent lack of concentration!
+Let’s look ahead at the uncommon symptoms of Low Hemoglobin, which may surface in a few patients with anemia.

 It’s difficult to explain why, but some anemics tend to sweat a lot.
 Especially the area under their underarms pours when exposed to humid environments.